Where to Stay in Bangkok for Foodies

 For example, bubble tea and donuts.
 No, I’m not making that up.

 Currently, there are 180 Pizza Hut Thailand restaurants and delivery outlets.
-Pizza Hut’s main rival The Pizza Company has 560 branches.
+Pizza Hut’s main rival, The Pizza Company, has 560 branches.

-Today chain pizza restaurants spend heavily on flashy commercials that are advertised on social media, and traditional media.
+Today, chain pizza restaurants spend heavily on flashy commercials that are advertised on social media, and traditional media.
 And it’s working.
 The younger Thai population is crazy about fast food pizza.
 Plus it’s affordable.
 Often you’ll find a buy 1 get 1 free promotion all for under 500B for medium-sized pan pizzas.

-Fancy Pizzas in Thailand (Neopolitan Pizza)
+Fancy Pizzas in Thailand (Napoli Pizza)

 Over time, restaurants serving Napoli or Neopolitan-style pizza—or as I like to call them, fancy pizzas—began to appear as well.
 Many casual Italian dining spots, often opened by foreigners, became popular, especially throughout Bangkok and Pattaya.